| CloserLook > John > John 5: 1-16 |

 As far as the

-healing of the nobleman's son, during His time in
+healing of the nobleman's son, during His time in Galilee.

 Obviously,

-they're unbelief had hindered His ministry.
+their unbelief had hindered His ministry.

 I wonder

-how many times, my unbelief has hindered the Lord’s work?
+how many times my unbelief has hindered the Lord’s work?

 I don't